 And some kind of coffee time or second coffee break.
 We often prefer aromatic and mildly extracted coffees.

-This is often a question that comes up again and again from amateurs, and in view of the previous paragraphs, it seems clear that we are pushing for an answer: “filter AND espresso”.
+This is often a question that comes up again and again from amateurs, and in view of the previous paragraphs, it seems clear that we are pushing for an answer.
+Should you choose Filter Coffee or Espresso?

-Yes, we like both, we appreciate, depending on the moment and the day, more the finesse, freshness, and complexity of a smooth extraction than the richness and concentrated generosity of fine espresso.
+We appreciate both depending on the moment and the day.
+Filter coffee has more finesse, freshness, and complexity.
+But it cannot compare with the smooth extraction of the rich and concentrated generosity of fine espresso.

-Now you know how to choose your coffee according to your tastes, we have compiled all our knowledge to help you make a good coffee in the form of a practical guide.
+Now you know how to choose your coffee according to your taste.